eygraber/kotlin-duration-extensions/README.md

 The new way to retrieve the value as a `Double` is to use `Duration.toDouble(DurationUnit)`.
 That can be a little verbose, so this library provides `Duration.inDouble*` functions.

-Since a lot of existing APIs accept and `Int` amount of milliseconds/seconds/etc, so this library also provides `Duration.inWholeInt*` functions.
+Since a lot of existing APIs accept an `Int` amount of milliseconds/seconds/etc, this library also provides `Duration.inWholeInt*` functions.